Somali-American man guilty in Christmas bomb plot

 No one was hurt, and authorities say the public was never in real danger.

-During a three-week trial in U.S. District Court in Portland, defense attorneys argued that their client was charged with a crime that was essentially the creation of overzealous law enforcement officers.
+During a three-week trial in U.S. District Court in Portland, defence attorneys argued that their client was charged with a crime that was essentially the creation of overzealous law enforcement officers.

 Assistant U.S. Attorney Ethan Knight has said that the college student made "a single and remarkable choice" to "take the lives of thousands of people he had never met before."